tenstorrent/tt-buda/docs/public/installation.rst

 OS Compatibility
 ----------------

-Presently, Tenstorrent software is only supported on the **Ubuntu 20.04 LTS (Focal Fossa)** operating system.
+Currently, Tenstorrent software is fully supported and tested on **Ubuntu 22.04 LTS (Jammy Jellyfish)**.
+Software is also functional on **Ubuntu 20.04 LTS (Focal Fossa)**, but we don't extensively test to guarantee there are no regressions on this OS version.

 Download
 ********